jonathankoren/langdet/README.md

 `test-langdet.py` is a sample script for identifying a language.
 It is very simple, and can be used as an example for integrating language detection into another codebase.

 `processWikiAbstracts.py` is a utility function for converting Wikipedia pages into usable text corpora for training purposes.
+Wikipedia abstracts can be obtained from
+`https://dumps.wikimedia.org/enwiki/latest/`, or by running `download-abstracts.sh <lang>`